Nissan Z-car: Racing

 The 1983 Electramotive 280ZX Turbo produced over 700 hp, and reached a terminal speed of 140 mi/h in the standing quarter mile.

 The most notable driver to be associated with the car was actor Paul Newman, who raced with the Bob Sharp Racing team.
 He also helped to promote the car, even by starring in a series of commercials.

 In 1984 to 1985 showroom stock racing, the 300ZX captured wins on numerous occasions.
 The car scored its only Trans Am win in 1986 at Lime Rock by Paul Newman for Bob Sharp Racing.

-From 1985 to 1987, the Electramotive-developed GTP ZX-Turbo was raced in the IMSA GT Championship's GTP class and also the All Japan Sports Prototype Championship, badged as a Fairlady Z, using a Lola T810 chassis and a VG30ET engine.
+From 1985 to 1987, the Electromotive-developed GTP ZX-Turbo was raced in the IMSA GT Championship's GTP class and also the All Japan Sports Prototype Championship, badged as a Fairlady Z, using a Lola T810 chassis and a VG30ET engine.
 Following development through 1987, the car would become dominant in IMSA GT in 1988.
 Additional factory endorsement, combined with a new chassis, transmission and more reliable Goodyear tires contributed to the team's success.
 The SOHC VG30ET was making upwards of 1000 hp, with a power band that extended from 4000 to 9000 rpm on a single turbo.
 From 1990 to 1995, Steve Millen drove the twin-turbo 300ZX for Clayton Cunningham Racing.
 The car dominated the IMSA in its GTO, then later GTS categories due to its newly designed chassis and engine.
 Millen would rank as the #1 Factory Driver for Nissan for 7 years and earn two IMSA GTS Driving Championships and two IMSA GTS Manufacturer's Championships.
 Among enthusiasts and the team themselves, the biggest triumph for the race Z32 was the victory in the 24 Hours of Daytona.
 In the same year at the 24 Hours of Le Mans, the 300ZX ranked first in the GTS-1 class and 5th overall.
 In an attempt to level the playing field in the GTS-1 class by reducing the allowable horsepower, the IMSA declared the twin turbo VG engine ineligible.
 The 1995 GTS 300ZX car would debut with the V8 Nissan VH engine at Daytona and would place first in the GTS-1 class at the 12 Hours of Sebring and Mosehead Grand Prix in Halifax.

 The JUN-BLITZ Bonneville Z32 holds the E/BMS class land speed record of 419.84 km/h set at the 1995 Bonneville Speed Trial.
 The vehicle was built as a partnership between JUN Auto and BLITZ.
 This record remains unbroken.
 In 1990, JUN's first Z32 went 339.2 km/h at their Yatabe test course and hit 373 km/h after some tuning at Bonneville.